 How to start a food blog

-Get excited…because right now you get to name your blog!
+Get excited…because right now you get to name your blog! (*YAY*)

 The first thing you’re going to want to do is to buy your domain name.
 (I use GoDaddy.com) Just search the domain you want, add it to your cart, and congratulations!
-You now own your domain name.
+You now own your domain name. (note: you can check if the name you want is already taken.
+If it is you can try a similar name or even .co instead of .com)

 I’ve used other hosting platforms in the past, but I can’t stress enough how happy I was with the switch to Cloudways.
 (The price and value for me are just unbeatable) When you start a blog, you’ll want to have great hosting with great customer service to help you out along the way, so make sure to go with a hosting that you feel comfortable with and trust!